Password Authentication for Amazon RDS and S3

 The necessary permissions are granted using the AmazonRDSFullAccess AWS managed policy.

-Create a root username and password for the database instance, referred to below as «db-root-username» and «db-root-password», respectively.
+Create a root username and password for the database instance — «db-root-username» and «db-root-password».

-These are the credentials you will use for your database setup; save them somewhere secure.
+These are the credentials you use for your database setup; save them somewhere secure.

 Before creating the database, you have to create a security group in the VPC you want to use.

-In this tutorial you will use the eksctl created VPC used by your cluster.
+In this tutorial you use the eksctl created VPC used by your cluster.

 To create the Security Group, run: